christiannolte/image_to_sound/README.md

 - pip install scikit-image

 ### Execute
-- Prepare a input.bmp file in the same directory with 512px with
+- Prepare a input.bmp file in the same directory with 512px witth.
+When using GIMP user 24Bit RGB format
 - call "python image_to_sound.py"

 ### Enjoy